simgrid/simgrid/docs/source/intro_concepts.rst

 with SimGrid**:

  - Studying the effect of L3 vs L2 cache effects on your application
+ - Comparing kernel schedulers and policies
- - Comparing variantes of TCP
+ - Comparing variants of TCP
  - Exploring pathological cases where TCP breaks down, resulting in abnormal executions.
  - Studying security aspects of your application, in presence of